 The team also hopes to work with other populations, like people exiting prison and people exiting sex work.
 To Williams, the time feels ripe.

 “I think the pandemic has really softened people’s attitudes to the need for an emergency cash payment when people fall upon hard times,” she said.

-Although the study’s findings seem promising, they have not yet undergone peer review.
-Plus, it’s worth noting that cash on its own probably isn’t enough to end homelessness.
+It’s worth noting that cash on its own probably isn’t enough to end homelessness.

 “While I have no problem with providing cash to people who need money, the solution to homelessness is housing,” Bloch told me.
 “Especially in a city like Vancouver where housing supply is low and rents are astronomical, it will be very hard to sustain a homelessness intervention without offering long-term affordable housing.
 I would not want to see these findings used to take pressure off the critical need to provide both long-term affordable housing and long-term income security.”